What is SHARE?

 • To ESTABLISH a food recovery program to distribute the food items to any students in the school, thereby eliminating stigma.

-• To INCREASE student engagement by increasing awareness of hunger and respect for their environment.
+• To INCREASE student engagement by increasing both awareness of hunger and respect for their environment.

 • To RESPECT resources and guidelines from WCPSS Child Nutrition Services by feeding people, instead of landfills.